CivicActions/guidebook/company-policies/anti-harassment-policies.md

 ---
+title: Policy Against Proscribed Harassment and Discrimination
 updated: June 22, 2018
 ---

-# Policy Against Proscribed Harassment and Discrimination

 _This policy was taken directly from the TriNet handbook as of June 2018._